input-output-hk/marlowe-cardano/marlowe-runtime/docs/filtered-chain-sync-spec-1.0.md

 - query: Part of the payload of a query next message which the client sends to the server to tell it what to send next.
 - error: A protocol level error which is triggered when one party sends an invalid message.
 Results in the termination of the connection.
 - rejection: An application level error which is triggered when the server rejects a syntactically valid, semantically invalid query sent by the client.
 Does not result in the termination of the connection.
-- roll forward: A message sent by the server to the client in response to a query.
+- roll forward: A message sent by the server to the client to advance its position forward to a new block.
+One possible response to a query.
 - result: Part of the payload of a roll forward message which contains the result of a query.
-- roll backward: A messagge sent by the server to the client when the client's position has been rolled back.
+- roll backward: A messagge sent by the server to the client to revert its position to a previous block.
+One possible response to a query.
-- tip: The latest chronological point in the blockchain
+- tip: The latest chronological point in the blockchain that the connected node has recorded.
-- point: A point in the blockchain up to and including the tip
+- point: A point in the blockchain up to and including the tip.
+The precise representation is implementation-specific.
 - position: The point where a client is currently "focused."
-- schema version: A named and numberedversion of the query schema supported by the parties of the protocol.
+- schema version: The version of the query schema supported by the participants in the protocol.
 Used in the handshake to verify that the server supports the query schema supported by the client.
 - handshake: A proceedure used to establish a connection which ensures the client and server understand the same queeries.
 - agency: Used to describe which role is permited to send a message in a given state.